gameserverapp/Platform/Documentation/docs/dashboard.md

 - Reports
 - Broadcast a message on game servers *
 - Execute a RCON command on game servers *
-- Links to your community website and other useful links
+- Links to your Community website and other useful links
 - Dark / Light mode switch
 - Logout